-Beware of personal injury lawyers who take their fee "off the top", before the medical bills are paid.
+Beware of motorcycle accident lawyers who take their fee "off the top" before the medical bills are paid.

-There are a number of personal injury lawyers in Oregon who run high volume, low quality personal injury practices.
+There are a number of motorcycle accident lawyers in Oregon who run high volume, low quality law practices.
 Their goal is to get you sign up and then to get your case settled with the least amount of effort.
 A lawyer at one of these firms once told me that "we don't get the most for our cases, but the insurance adjusters sure like us."
 Insurance adjusters and insurance lawyers know who these lawyers are and pay their clients less.
 My practice is based around a low volume of higher quality cases.
 I personally do the intake for every client.
 I keep my caseload low, so I can maximize what every client gets.

 Check to see if a lawyer has been disciplined by the Oregon State Bar.

-You can check any lawyer's discipline history at:
+You can check any Oregon lawyer's discipline history at:

 Oregon Motorcycle Attorney